5kahoisaac/netlify-ai-reverse-proxy/README.md

 # AI Proxy Server

 A minimal reverse proxy for AI model APIs to bypass region restrictions, deployed on Netlify Functions.
+The default region for Netlify functions is us-east-2 (Ohio) for sites created after October 4, 2023, which helps access AI services that may be restricted in your region.

 ## Setup